Group Medical Director - Oncology, Solid Tumors

 - Medical Doctor (M.D.), Doctor of Osteopathy (D.O.), or non-US equivalent of M.D. degree with relevant therapeutic specialty in an academic or hospital environment required.
 Completion of a residency program strongly preferred.
 Completion of a subspecialty fellowship is desirable.

-- At least 10 years of clinical trial experience in the pharmaceutical industry.
+- At least 7 years (9+ years preferred) of clinical trial experience in the pharmaceutical industry, academia, or equivalent.

 - Ability to run a complex clinical research program independently.

 - Proven leadership skills and ability to bring out the best in others on a cross-functional global team.
 Must be able to lead and manage through influence.

 - Demonstrated commitment to training and development of junior-level staff, using best judgment to assure that they work with an appropriate level of autonomy.

 - Ability to interact externally and internally to support a global scientific and business strategy.